rhx/gir2swift/README.md

 ## What is new?

+Version 14 automates post-processing using `sed` and `awk`, simplifying build-system integration.

 Version 13 uses [swift-argument-parser](https://github.com/apple/swift-argument-parser) instead of `getopt()`.

 As of version 12.2, `init(raw:)` is now required by the protocol and `init(retainingRaw:)` is required for classes, closing [PR#6](https://github.com/rhx/gir2swift/pull/6).